solana-labs/governance-docs/docs/DAO-Management/creating-DAOs/Chartered-DAO.md

 Create a pull request to commit your changes to Solana-labs/Governance-ui

-@sebastionBor on Discord and let him know
+'@sebastionBor' on Discord and let him know